top of page

 • Additional management practices may be needed

-• Different species may require different shelter and facilities
+• Different species may require different shelters and facilities

 • Sheep and goats tend to require more care than cattle

-• Smaller animals, like chickens, may required additional protection from predators
+• Smaller animals, like chickens, may require additional protection from predators

 • Stocking rates and animals per acre can be more difficult to calculate